FirdausHakimii/Group-7/README.md

 - Click "Add to Cart" to add a book to your shopping cart.
 - View your shopping cart by clicking on the "Cart" link.
 - Clear your entire shopping cart by clicking the "Clear Cart" button.

+  Assignment 2 updated
+- Click "Login" to direct to login page.
+- Insert username and password to login.
+- First time sign up by clicking the "sign up" on the login page.
+- Click "logout" to logout from account.
+- Click "Proceed to Purchase" to complete the purchase.

 # Assignment 2